CPBaja/PCBTemplates/README.md

   - **`4Layer.stackup`**: Simple 4 layer stackup based on **JLCPCB** 4 layer - no requirement stackup
   - **`6Layer.stackup`**: Simple 6 layer stackup based on **JLCPCB** 6 layer - no requirement stackup
   - **`8Layer.stackup`**: Simple 8 layer stackup based on **JLCPCB** 8 layer - no requirement stackup

-- **`LayerStackups/`**: Contains templates for defining PCB layer stackups, specifying material properties, thicknesses, and layer configurations.
+- **`Rules/`**: Provides design rule templates that enforce constraints for trace width, clearance, via sizes, and other PCB layout parameters.
+  - **`JLCPCB.RUL`**: A rules file found on **JLCPCB** help posts at https://jlcpcb.com/help/article/How-to-export-Altium-PCB-to-gerber-files.
+  - **`CPRBaja.RUL`**: A rules file created from the manufacturing capabilities provided by **JLCPCB** at https://jlcpcb.com/capabilities/pcb-capabilities.
+This ruleset is for multi-layer projects.

 - **`OutputTemplates/`**: Stores pre-configured output job files to automate the generation of manufacturing files (Gerbers, BOM, NC drill files, etc.).
-- **`Rules/`**: Provides design rule templates that enforce constraints for trace width, clearance, via sizes, and other PCB layout parameters.
+    - **`CPRBaja.OutJob`**: An output job file for generating documents for review, manufacturing, and validation.
+This job file is setup to generate prints of schematics, 3D images of both the front and back of the board file, the pick-n-place file, the GerberX2 files, the layer stackup, the BOM, DRC and ERC reports, and a step file of the PCB.

 - **`SchematicTemplates/`**: Includes schematic templates to ensure consistency in circuit design across multiple projects.

-These folders help streamline the PCB design workflow by providing standardized templates for key aspects of the design process.
+    - **`CPRBaja.SchDoc`**: A schematic template file for CPR Baja schematics.
+This template uses size B paper if it is printed.
+All values will be automatically populated by adding project paramaters for Engineer, Reviewer, Organization, Revision, and Project.

+These templates help to maintain consistency amongst projects and reduce manufacturing issues.